Zeeman-activated Berry curvature magnetotransport from the bulk of non-magnetic metals with inversion symmetry

 where the $\boldsymbol \sigma$ and $\boldsymbol \tau$ matrices act in spin and orbital space respectively, $\epsilon_0({\bf k})= \bar{M} k^2 $ is a particle-hole symmetry breaking term, and ${\mathcal M}({\bf k})=M_0 + M_1 k^2$.
 The relative sign between $M_0$ and $M_1$ governs the band ordering~\cite{Liu2010} and thus distinguishes a normal insulator from a strong three-dimensional topological insulator.
 The parameter $P$ instead regulates the degree of non-parabolicity of the twofold degenerate electronic bands $\epsilon({\bf k})=\epsilon_0({\bf k}) \pm \left[ {\mathcal M}({\bf k})^2 + P^2 k^2 /3 \right]^{1/2}$.
 We emphasize that in the normal band ordering the model written above describes the $\Gamma_6$ $s$-bands and the spin-orbit split-off $\Gamma_7$ bands in cubic semiconductors.
 We next add a Zeeman coupling with orbital dependent Land\'e $g$-factors due to a $B_y$ magnetic field, which can be thus cast as

 where $\bar{g}$ and $\delta g$ are the average and the difference between the two orbital Land\'e $g$ factor, respectively, and $\mu_B$ is the Bohr magneton.
 By performing a L\"owdin partioning~\cite{RolandWinklerBook} we find [see the Supplemental Material] that in, for instance, the conventional band ordering and for the pair of conduction bands, the projected two-band Hamiltonian has a generalized Zeeman coupling precisely of the Eq.~\ref{eq:zeemangeneralized} form with the two couplings $a=\left(\bar{g}-\delta g\right) \mu_B P^2 B_y/(6 M_0^2)$ and $b=\left(\bar{g}+\delta g\right)~\mu_B~B_y$.
 The linear $B_y$ dependence of these couplings guarantees that the ensuing BC is independent of the magnetic field strength.
+Furthermore, the BC is only dependent on the ratio between the two orbital dependent Land\'e $g$ factors and not on their absolute values.
 We have also computed the BC of the four-band model Hamiltonian ${\mathcal H}_{\textrm{eff}} + \Delta {\mathcal H}_{\textrm{eff}}$ using the method outlined in Ref.~\cite{GrafAnsgar}.
 In perfect agreement with our foregoing analysis, we find [see the Supplemental Material] the existence of weak field contributions, opposite for the two bands, scaling as $B_y/|B_y|$ and with the same crystalline momentum dependence of Eq.~\ref{eq:BCvector}, with one notable exception.
 The $\Omega_y({\bf k})$ component displays a momentum-independent contribution that is completely allowed, but it is not predicted by our symmetry-based theory.
 We will now show that remarkably the weak-field $\Omega_y({\bf k})$ BC does not contribute to the NLMR: the transport properties derived by the symmetry-based and the model Hamiltonian approaches are equivalent.

 \paragraph{Semiclassical transport theory -- } The semiclassical equation of motion of charge carriers incorporating the BC of Bloch electrons~\cite{Sundaram1999,ChangMing2008,XiaoDi2010} are given by $\dot{\bm r}= (1/\hbar)\bm \nabla_{\bm k} \epsilon_{\bm k} -\dot{\bm k}\times \bm \Omega$ and $\dot{\bm k}= (-e/\hbar) \left( \bm E + \dot{\bm r}\times \bm B \right)$.
 These coupled equations can be solved for $\dot{\bm r}$ and $\dot{\bm k}$ to obtain